 Finally, when God’s word is taught in church, there is little or no help with application.
 If you are teaching your 16-year-old how to drive a car, you would not give them a lengthy lecture about driving and then expect them to be ready to take the behind-the-wheel driver’s test.

 How the Bible Is Studied

 Small groups, Sunday School classes, and Bible studies face several challenges that make it difficult for them to be effective at helping their members grow in their understanding and application of God’s word.

-Most small groups do not have a qualified Bible teacher.
-Consequently, many small groups access Bible teaching through a DVD or the internet, but this teaching is usually topical or limited to a small portion of a book of the Bible.
+Many study groups do not have a qualified Bible teacher.
+Consequently, they access Bible teaching through a DVD or the internet, but this teaching is usually topical or limited to a small portion of a book of the Bible.
 The end result is a fragmented understanding of the Bible and often the students are not actively engaged in studying the text for themselves.

 Sunday School curriculum is becoming harder to find, and many classes use the same curriculum as small groups leading to the same challenges listed in the previous paragraph.

 When people gather to study the Bible, they often dedicate insufficient time to application because they are trying to do too many different things.
 This is unfortunate because a Bible study is of little value if people do not apply what they have learned in the study to their lives.